Amusement arcade

-An amusement arcade, also known as a video arcade, amusements, arcade, or penny arcade (an older term), is a venue where people play arcade games, including arcade video games, pinball machines, electro-mechanical games, redemption games, merchandisers (such as claw machines), or coin-operated billiards or air hockey tables.
+An arcade, also known as amusements, a video arcade, a penny arcade (an older term), or more formally known as an amusement arcade, is a venue where people play arcade games.
+These include arcade video games, pinball machines, electro-mechanical games, redemption games, merchandisers (such as claw machines), or coin-operated billiards or air hockey tables.
 In some countries, some types of arcades are also legally permitted to provide gambling machines such as slot machines or pachinko machines.
 Games are usually housed in cabinets.

 Video games were introduced in amusement arcades in the late 1970s and were most popular during the golden age of arcade video games, the early 1980s.